 Authentic Pozole Verde

 Traditional Mexican pozole is a popular, classic Mexican soup or stew made with pork, hominy and spices, then topped with garnishes such as lime juice, radishes, onion, shredded cabbage and more.
 The word “pozilli,” from the language of the ancient Aztecs, Nahultl, means ‘hominy’ or ‘frothy’.
 Created around 1325, the main ingredient in pozole is hominy, which is made from corn.
 It’s completely pre-Hispanic in origin and was written about by many of the Spanish conquistadors and their parties.
 Regardless of the tradition, it is a delicious dish that we get to enjoy at the winery!
 Our top notch cellar guy Lucindo’s wife Analleli, shared her recipe for pozole verde with us.
 This recipe has been passed down from her grandmother to her mother to her and now to us!
-We paired it with the 2018 Nunes Vineyard Pinot Noir and oh my goodness – ¡muy sabroso!
+We paired it with our Nunes Vineyard Pinot Noir and oh my goodness – ¡muy sabroso!

 1 – 30 oz.can white hominy